 Giving your beagle a Treat Dispenser is a great way of keeping them entertained in the home.
 However, if they’re not supervised and a treat rolls under the couch, there is a good chance you may have to buy a new one (a couch that is!)

 After this happened, we always tried our best to foresee things that could go wrong in the home with a crazy little beagle around!
+And that’s why it’s also incredibly important to have adequate insurance in place for your hound.

 3. Limit Indoor Zoomies!